lookfirst/heroku-buildpack-apache/README.md

 ## Welcome

-Oddly, there isn't a good buildpack just for apache.
+Oddly, there isn't a good buildpack just for [apache httpd](http://httpd.apache.org/).
 I looked around and didn't find anything that compiled apache from source code and used the latest version of apache (or let you specify a version).

 I needed a specific build that included support for webdav and I wanted to ensure that the compiled output was cached so that only the first deployment is slow.